evmn/rpi-scripts/omxplayer/readme.md

+# Omxplayer Scripts

+## Audiobook Auto Player

+If you want to play chapter one(one audio file) of a audiobook at 6 a.m on the first day, and play chapter two/three on the second/third day and so on, after last chapter it will loop back, you  can use `audiobook.sh`.

+Add the following setting in you crontab:

+>0 6 * * * /home/pi/bin/audiobook.sh

 ## Options available during playback

 There are a number of options available during playback, actioned by pressing the appropriate key.
 Not all options will be available on all files.
 The list of key bindings can be displayed using `omxplayer --keys`: